 - Groove Metal/Progressive Metal: One of the bigger names in it.

 - I Am the Band: Tosin wrote almost everything on the self-titled debut album.
-Subverted on The Joy of Motion, as Javier Reyes and Matt Gartska made significant contributions to the songwriting.
+Subverted since The Joy of Motion, as Javier Reyes and Matt Gartska made significant contributions to the songwriting.

 - Loudness War: Unfortunately, they first album fell quite victim to it with the programmed drums being mixed in extremely loud.